Keyboard shortcuts

 just harness-replay-browser

-timeout_diagnostics.json is now the primary authoritative failure bundle.
-In addition to UiSnapshot, it should be treated as the first source for runtime event history through runtime_events.
-It contains operation lifecycle and instance ids.
-It provides render and readiness diagnostics along with browser and TUI backend log tails.
+timeout_diagnostics.json is the primary authoritative failure bundle.
+It contains UiSnapshot, runtime event history through runtime_events, operation lifecycle and instance ids, and render and readiness diagnostics along with backend log tails.

-For browser runs, the harness observes the semantic state contract first and uses DOM/text fallbacks only for diagnostics.
+For mixed-runtime debugging, inspect runtime_events before logs when a code exchange or chat handoff fails.
+The expected evidence is a typed event payload, the selected semantic target in the snapshot, and only then supporting browser or TUI render diagnostics.
+For browser runs, the harness observes the semantic state contract first and uses DOM and text fallbacks only for diagnostics.
 If semantic state and rendered UI diverge, treat that as a product or frontend contract bug rather than papering over it with text-based assertions.

 Frontend Shell Roadmap